-John Morey moved to Arizona from Illinois in 1980, and currently resides in Tempe.
-Despite the urban address, he feels truly at home when he is “roughing-it” in the Arizona outback and beyond, as he moves through the wild back-country capturing moments both epic and small, showing how little difference there is between the two – and that is the environment where he finds his inspiration.
+John Morey has made Arizona his home since 1980.
+In 2016 he made a move to Hawaii on the island of Maui for three years to alter the color palette he worked with, and has now returned to his Grand Canyon State homeland to settle in the historic downtown area of the city of Flagstaff, with an evolved spirit for the beauty of the world and his place in it.
+Despite the urban address, he feels truly at home when he is “roughing-it” in the Arizona outback and beyond, moving through the wild back-country capturing moments both epic and small, showing how little difference there is between the two – and that is the environment where he finds his inspiration.
 The inspiration occurs in two ways, both of which allow him to continually evolve and learn about himself in the process – as a man seeking adventure and enlightened self-fulfillment in a fast-paced and ever-changing world; and as an artist sharing these personal moments to the world as a provoking source of beauty and power to inspire others to act upon.
 Says Morey:

-In his craft, John Morey caters to current connoisseurs and future collectors wishing to display luxurious, natural, contemporary-art imagery in their every day home and/or business environments.
-His original art prints are produced on multiple mediums, from various photographic and fine-art papers and canvases, to brushed aluminum metal prints.
-These products are offered on a variety of levels, from print-on-demand digitally-signed prints, up to his original signed and numbered, luxurious, limited-edition prints – included “artist’s proofs” and “first printings”.
-John’s entire collection of work is also available for licensing.
-And for those aspiring artists wishing to emulate John’s skills, ability, and photographic opportunities, he also works with people one-on-one teaching photography concepts and technique, as well as leading private photography workshops and excursions.
+In his craft, John Morey caters to current arbiters of taste and future collectors wishing to display stylish, natural, contemporary fine-art imagery in their everyday home and/or business environments.
+His original art prints are produced on multiple mediums, from various fine-art papers and canvases, to Chromaluxe brushed aluminum metal prints, up to the most magnificent display possible using Lumachrome technology with high-quality acrylic prints.
+These products are offered on a variety of levels, from print-on-demand digitally-signed prints, up to his original signed and numbered, stylish, limited-edition prints – included “artist’s proofs” and “first printings”.
+Most of John’s collection of work is also available for licensing, and if you don’t want to buy, he has also created the ability to lease his art prints.
+Lastly, for those aspiring artists wishing to emulate John’s skills, ability, and photographic opportunities, he also works with people one-on-one teaching photography concepts and technique, as well as leading private photography workshops and excursions.